 Maui Walk: The Beachfront

-Starting at the north end, this Maui walk provides a civilized path for foot or bicycle, with palms, picnic tables, stand barbecues and ocean on your right hand:
+Starting at the north end, this Maui walk provides a civilized path for foot or bicycle.
+It offers palms, picnic tables, stand barbecues and ocean on your right hand:

-As you might imagine, when we walked closer the birds took to the air in perfect synchrony, fleeing to a single tree overhead from which they proceeded to chirp at us.
+As you might imagine, when we walked closer the birds took to the air in perfect synchrony.
+They fled to a single tree overhead from which they proceeded to chirp at us.

 Passing by the field of birds, ahead of us we saw a small ground animal.
 It looked rather like a weasel, or a svelte light brown squirrel with a sleek tail: